 Assault Attorney in Tacoma

 At one point or another, everyone can find themselves in a heated argument.
 However, if things go too far, words turn to threats, situations get physical, and assault charges may not be far behind.
 Even if you feel that you aren’t to blame, an assault charge in Washington will create turmoil in your life.
 Don’t let a misunderstanding or lapse in judgment ruin your future.
 Discuss your situation and review all of your legal options with a highly-skilled assault attorney.
+Protect yourself from an assault charge.
+Contact a Tacoma domestic violence attorney from The Law Offices of Morgan Fletcher Benfield, PLLC today.
+Call us at (253) 518-3643, or submit a request online to schedule a free and confidential consultation.

 Defining Assault in Washington